skrey/yellow-extensions/features/command/README.md

 ## How to build a static website

 Create a static website at the command line.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
-Type `php yellow.php build`, you can optionally add a directory and a location.
+Type `php yellow.php build`, you can optionally add a folder and a location.
 This will build a static website in the `public` folder.
 Upload the static website to your web server and build a new one when needed.
-The [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) are defined in file `system/settings/system.ini`.
+The [website settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) are defined in file `system/settings/system.ini`.

-You can test a website with the built-in web server.
+You can test a static website with the built-in web server.
 This is especially handy for developers, since everything runs on your own computer.
-Here's an example: `php yellow.php serve`, you can optionally add a directory and a URL.
+Here's an example: `php yellow.php serve`, you can optionally add a folder and a URL.
 Now the website is available as `http://localhost:8000/`.

 You can create a cache, as an alternative to a static website.
 This speeds up your website significantly, but the cache needs to be updated repeatedly.
 Here's an example: `php yellow.php build cache`.
 To clean the cache type the following line: `php yellow.php clean cache`.